Hemal Ranasinghe: Acting career

 Hemal's acting in the film, Super Six, marked as his debut in the film industry.
 He won the Special Jury Award at the Sarasaviya Awards 2016, a Special Jury Award and "The Most Popular Actor of the Year 2016" at The Fourth Derana Film Awards and The Most Popular Actor of the Year 2016 at the Hiru Golden Film Award for his role in Pravegaya.
 Hemal presented the television program Ayemath Adaren, which was telecasted on Hiru TV.
 He acted in only one Teledrama "Eelangata Mokada Wenne" which was telecast on Independent Television Network from 2014 to 2015.
 He won "Best Supporting Actor" in Rupavahini State Awards 2016 for that character.
 Since then, and still today, he has been awarded many times for his contributions to the Sri Lankan cinema.

 Beyond acting

 In 2009 he participated in "The Model of the World" in Spain, winning the title 'Male Model of the World 2009', as well as the award for 'Best Glamour' and 'Best Catwalk' during the competition.

 In 2010, Ranasinghe won the title of Mr. Sri Lanka and represented Sri Lanka at Mister World 2010 in Korea.
 The Colombo Fashion Week and Sri Lanka Design Festival are the two main shows that Ranasinghe takes part in annually.
 In 2018, he was appointed as the brand ambassador for People's Leasing & Finance PLC, and OXY in Sri Lanka.

 In 2011, he participated in the Swarnavahini Dance Stars Dance competition.
 After months of competing, Hemal won 1st Runners Up in the competition.
 He also act as one of three judges of Hiru Super Dancer reality competition.

+Controversy

+On 3 February 2026, Ranasinghe surrendered to the Sri Lanka Police and was subsequently arrested in connection with an alleged assault that occurred on 8 January in Havelock City.